 10. Brussels, Belgium (2.8 homicides per 100,000 people)

-Belgium is the largest city in Belgium, located in Western Europe.
-It is also well known for being the capital of the European Union (EU).
+Brussels is the largest city in Belgium, a country in Western Europe.
+It is also the capital of the European Union (EU).
 In 2010, there were 31 murders in Brussels, a number that appears to be average for the city with the year 2008 being a slight exception when 44 homicides were reported.
-In 2001, Brussels was the fourth most crime-ridden city in Europe, although this number also took into other crimes such as burglary and assault.
+In 2001, Brussels was the fourth most crime-ridden city in Europe, although this number also took into account other crimes such as burglary and assault.

 9. Zurich, Switzerland (3.0 homicides per 100,000 people)

 Zurich is the largest city in the central European nation of Switzerland.
 In 2010, there were 11 homicides reported in the city, which creates a murder rate of 3.0 when the city's low population of less than half a million is taken into consideration.
 2010, however, does appear to be somewhat of an anomaly for this Swiss urban area, as both the years 2009 and 2011 saw only 4 and 1 murders, respectively.